mohamedjs/ui-report-system/README.md

 ### Chrome Extension (This Repository)

 - Content Script: Injects into webpages to highlight and enable flagging of buttons
-- Popup: JavaScript-based interface showing recent reports
+- Popup: TypeScript-based interface showing recent reports
 - Background Script: Handles communication with the backend API
+- Modular Architecture: Follows SOLID principles with specialized classes for UI, reporting, and text extraction

 ### Backend (Separate Next.js Project)